rcrowther/DDFileChooser/README.md

             ImageField: {'widget': DDFileChooser},
         }

+## Notes

+### Multiple file upload
+The drop area can handle multiple inputs.
+But see Known issues

-## Detection
+### Detection
-The trickiest part of this small code is feature detection.
-[Modernizr](https://modernizr.com)  regards File drag and drop as an [undetectable](https://github.com/Modernizr/Modernizr/wiki/Undetectables).
-So we have no chance detecting an ad-hoc backwards implementation.
-The following methods are a loose collation that should at least avoid crashes.
-They may often allow the drop interface to build when it will not function.
+The trickiest part of this code is feature detection.
+[Modernizr](https://modernizr.com)  regards file drag and drop as an [undetectable](https://github.com/Modernizr/Modernizr/wiki/Undetectables).
+So we have no chance detecting an ad-hoc backwards implementation of input[file] for D&D. When I say ad-hoc, [drag and drop is patially implented in several browsers](https://caniuse.com/#search=drag%20and%20drop).
+The detection methods are a loose collation that should at least avoid crashes.
+They may allow the drop interface to build when it will not function.

+Please note that a Safari implementation may be possible, but is not included as it involves non-standard-compliant code I am not equipped to write.

+#### Works on...
+Firefox 77
+Chrome 83

+### Known issues
+May buld a drop area that is not functional
+: I've made the detection very general.
+The alternative is that, perhaps in the future, some robust code will appear that selects compatible browsers, disregarding capable but older browsers.
+Safari not supported
+: Due to non-standard API
+Drop data does not respect Input[file] attributes
+: So 'multiple' or 'accept' attributes will not affect a drop e.g. multiple files can be dropped to a single file selector.
+However, on submit, the input will respect the attributes, and only submit one file (the first) to POST.
+The reason for no visual fix is that I can't find a reliable FileList constructor/mutation mechanism.

 ## The end
 Done